Pranav-create/Leadpoet/README.md

 # LeadPoet | Bittensor-Powered Lead Gen

-Welcome to LeadPoet, a Bittensor subnet designed to create a decentralized, privacy-compliant lead generation network.
-Miners generate and provide lead batches, validators ensure their quality, and buyers access high-quality leads via an API—all powered by the TAO token ecosystem.
+Welcome to LeadPoet, a decentralized lead generation subnet built on Bittensor—tailored for SaaS, finance, healthcare, e-commerce, and B2B agencies seeking accurate, high-conversion sales leads.

 ## Overview

-LeadPoet leverages Bittensor's decentralized architecture to deliver a scalable, incentivized lead marketplace.
-Miners earn TAO rewards for providing high-quality leads, validators maintain network integrity by auditing lead batches, and buyers access tailored leads for sales and marketing purposes.
+LeadPoet transforms lead generation through Bittensor’s decentralized architecture, incentivizing contributors to generate, validate, and deliver high-conversion leads in a scalable marketplace.
+Miners earn rewards for providing high-quality lead batches, validators earn rewards for maintaining network integrity by auditing lead quality, and buyers access curated, real-time leads optimized for conversion, eliminating reliance on static databases.
+Decentralization ensures cost efficiency, quality validation, and competitive sourcing—delivering fresher, more relevant leads to buyers.

 - **Miners**: Run neurons that generate batches of leads in response to validator queries or buyer requests.
 - **Validators**: Query miners, validate lead quality, and assign rewards based on accuracy and relevance.
 - **Buyers**: Request leads via the API, receiving curated lists from approved miner submissions.

-**Data Flow**: Miners generate leads → Validators audit and score → Approved leads are available for buyers via API.
+**Data Flow**: Buyers submit a query → Miners generate leads → Validators audit and score → Highest scoring list is delivered to Buyer.

 **Token**: TAO is used for staking, rewards, and (future) lead purchases.